Beyond the river bend / Discovering the icons of Ústí nad Labem

 Visitors can explore the Great Tower, the knights’ hall, and the castle chapel, each offering a window into a time when the Elbe was the lifeblood of the Holy Roman Empire.
 The view from the castle terrace is unparalleled, providing a sweeping look at the river’s curve as it cuts through the Bohemian Central Highlands.
 It is a place that rewards those who appreciate the quiet weight of history without the distraction of a megaphone-led tour group.

-Větruše and the Art of the Vista
+Větruše and the art of the vista

 Directly across the valley from Střekov, the Větruše chateau stands as a sentinel over the city.
 This 19th-century social hub, originally built as a restaurant and lookout point, is easily reached via a cable car that departs from the Forum shopping centre.
 While the chateau itself is a fine example of Neo-Renaissance style, the real draw is the surrounding grounds and the vantage points.